Any questions?

 Each assignment provides clear instructions of how to complete the specific task that has been set.
 This includes a template to submit your work as well as relevant examples and supporting information to ensure that you are clear on what is required.

-Before you complete your first assignment, you will be given a downloadable assessment guide.
+Before you complete your assignment, make sure you carefully read through all of the documents in the Assessor’s Guidance.
 This sets out the criteria that the assessor will use to mark your work, so that you know exactly what is required to pass the assignment.
-You will find a reminder of the marking criteria included with the information for each subsequent assignment.

 • Q: COMPLETING ASSIGNMENTS: Should I include supporting materials for my lesson plan?